SanUSB/oi/test.txt

 # Deploy Automático:

-Inserir a chave ssh e a URL Webhook no projeto do Github (private) -> em settings -> Webhooks.
+Inserir a chave ssh e a URL Webhook no projeto do Github (private, funcionou public) -> em settings -> Webhooks.
 Todo o conteúdo que for enviado via push no github será atualizado na página do servidor hostinger.